-Should the contractor fail to submit an acceptable CAP by the end of the extension period, the CO shall issue a final notification letter to advise the contractor of DOE's intent to withhold the reimbursement of the portion of employee benefits cost attributed to the Cost Study score net over the DOE standard index 30 calendar days from the date of the final notification letter.
-This net Cost Study score represents the level of benefits above 105%.
+Should the contractor fail to submit an acceptable CAP by the end of the extension period, the CO shall issue a final notification letter to advise the contractor of DOE's intent to withhold the reimbursement of the portion of employee benefits cost attributed to the Cost Study score net over the DOE standard index.
+30 calendar days from the date of the final notification letter.
+This net Cost Study score represents the level of benefits above the threshold established by the HCA.

-In calculating the non-reimbursable portion of the employee benefits costs attributed to the net Cost Study score, the CO should request alternative Cost Study scenarios that would align the contractor's benefits most closely to 105%.
-The request for alternative Cost Study scenarios should be included in the final notification letter.
+In calculating the non-reimbursable portion of the employee benefits costs attributed to the net Cost Study score, the CO should request alternative Cost Study scenarios that would align the contractor's benefits most closely to the threshold established by the HCA The request for alternative Cost Study scenarios should be included in the final notification letter.
 Alternative scenarios should be prepared by an independent benefits professional with an opinion on the impact on cost reduction.
 If scenarios are not provided, by the end of the 30 day notification period, the CO may consider unallowable costs based upon the results of the Cost Study report.